Amidst crisis with Pilot, Congress throws the family card

 Rajasthan crisis: Sachin Pilot skips CLP meeting, Congress MLAs taken to Jaipur’s Fairmount resort

-He further said that the party has spoke with Rajasthan Deputy Chief Minister, Sachin Pilot a number of times about the present political situation in the state.
+He further said that the party has spoken with Rajasthan Deputy Chief Minister, Sachin Pilot a number of times about the present political situation in the state.

 "If anyone, be at any post or profile, has any problem, they must come forward and mention the issue on the party forum.
 We will work to resolve it together and keep our government intact in the state," he further added.

-Rajasthan Chief Minister, Ashok Gehlot and his deputy, Pilot have been at logger heads.
+Rajasthan Chief Minister, Ashok Gehlot and his deputy, Pilot have been at loggerheads.
 Gehlot blamed the BKP for trying to destabilise the government.
 However Pilot has blamed Gehlot's functioning for the crisis.